Friday, June 27, 2025

 Believe in whom you love, and they will do you wonders!

-If you’re interested in more of my writing, please check out Mrs. Z, the Substitute!, my latest release on Amazon.
+If you’re interested in more of my stories, please check out Mrs. Z, the Substitute!, my latest release on Amazon.
 This book is a collection of 11 short stories from different perspectives.
 It focuses on parent-teacher relationships, understanding kids who have learning difficulties, parenting, training kids to be responsible, immigrants in the eyes of others, and other stories to highlight the human side of Muslims.
 It’s a book for all ages.

 I’m Different I’m Special is one of my books that targets diversity and inclusion.